People Can in Rotherham

 Work started in February 2017 with varied taster sessions which enabled people who attend day centres to try different activities in the community before progressing on to the different parts of the project above.

 As a result of the community micro-enterprise development programme, people with a learning disability now have an extensive range of community-based support options to choose from; helping people to have new experiences, form and maintain friendships and networks, contribute to their community and gain volunteering and work opportunities.

-Across all aspects of the project, the focus is on supporting people’s ideas, aspirations and passions.
-You can see some of the great successes in the ‘related stories’ section towards the bottom of this page or read this short report for a quick summary.
+Across all aspects of the project, the focus has been on supporting people’s ideas, aspirations and passions.
+You can see some of the great successes in the ‘related stories’ section towards the bottom of this page or read this short end-of-project report for a quick summary.

 During June 2021, across the UK, people celebrated the themes of art and creativity.
 Please see this story from one community enterprise ‘ArtWorks’ and the incredible ‘ArtWorks Together’ international arts competition.

 Community Catalysts has helped us to think outside the box and deliver on our strategy of My Front Door to build local infrastructure and provide better, greater choices for people with a learning disability.
 They have worked creatively and in partnership at all levels to support the necessary system and culture change required for our transformational vision.

 Garry Parvin – Joint Head of Learning Disability, Autism and Transitions Commissioning – Strategic Commissioning